This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Portugal.

 How are commercial proceedings commenced?
 Is service necessary and, if so, is this done by the court (or its agent) or by the parties?

 Usually, once the claim is filed, the counterparty is summoned to challenge it.
-The summons is served by the court by postal delivery or by an enforcement agent if postal delivery was not effective.
+The summons is served by the court through postal delivery or by an enforcement agent if postal delivery was not effective.
 However, in certain lawsuits (Injunctions or Enforcement Proceedings) and depending on the circumstances, the summons may only take place later in the process.

 How does the court determine whether it has jurisdiction over a claim?

-Taking into account what is stated in European Regulations or other international treaties or conventions applicable in Portugal, Portuguese courts have jurisdiction when the existence of any of the connecting factors foreseen in the Portuguese Civil Code is confirmed or when such jurisdiction is assigned by the parties through a pact.
+Taking into account what is stated in European Regulations and other international treaties or conventions applicable in Portugal, Portuguese courts have jurisdiction when the existence of any of the connecting factors foreseen in the Portuguese Civil Code is confirmed or when such jurisdiction is assigned by the parties through a valid pact.

 How does the court determine what law will apply to the claims?